onymous-games/whisper-rpg/README.md

 | Plate | 3 | -1 to Sneak rolls | BS 4 | 1GP |

 ### Magic

+Magic is usually central to the mythos of the world itself.
+It's improbable that I could introduce any standard system without limiting the world building the Universe would want to create.
+So, the section on magic belongs in the Guideline Tables.

+- Focus (FS): MS + 10

 In this world, magic is just knowledge most people don't have.
 That magic is stored in tomes and scrolls accessible to anyone with the right attributes.